-Lansweeper pulls most Windows computer data from WMI (Windows Management Instrumentation), a framework built into Windows computers.
+Lansweeper pulls most Windows computer data from WMI (Windows Management Instrumentation), a management framework built into Windows operating systems.
 It is known that the Win32_Processor WMI class that stores processor information incorrectly reports the number of physical hyperthreading-enabled processors or physical multicore processors in some cases, i.e. if the client machine is running Windows Server 2003.
 If WMI returns an incorrect processor count, Lansweeper will as well.
 The solution to this problem is to install a WMI hotfix on the affected client machines.

 Do the following: